Reviewed by Oct 05, 2020| Updated on

 A hockey stick map is useful when making a presentation in which you want to take drastic action.
 It is successful because everyone can see what has happened or is going to happen.
 People prefer to use this kind of chart to display a slowly rising duration, and a rapid upswing followed.
-It's also used by presenters and statisticians to show a sharp fall though.
 If the sudden upward or downward change takes place over a brief period, then it is important to decide why.

 The word 'hockey stick' for charts was invented in 1999 by Jerry Mahlman, an American meteorologist and climatologist.
 He used that term to describe the global climate pattern of Mann, Bradley, and Hughes.
 Up until 1900, the graph showed a relatively flat downward movement, and then a sharp rise confirming global warming.